United States in the Vietnam War: Views on the war

 In the post-war era, Americans struggled to absorb the lessons of the military intervention.
 General Maxwell Taylor, one of the principal architects of the war, noted:

 President Ronald Reagan coined the term "Vietnam Syndrome" to describe the reluctance of the American public and politicians to support further military interventions abroad after Vietnam.
 According to a 2004 Gallup poll, 62 percent of Americans believed it was an unjust war.
 US public polling in 1978 revealed that nearly 72% of Americans believed the war was "fundamentally wrong and immoral."
 Nearly a decade later, the number fell to 66%.
 In the past three decades, surveys have consistently shown that only around 35% of Americans believe that the war was fundamentally wrong and immoral.
 When surveyed in 2000, one third of Americans believed that the war was a noble cause.

 Failure of the war is often placed at different institutions and levels.
 Some have suggested that the failure of the war was due to political failures of U.S. leadership.
+In 1965, U.S. diplomat George Ball wrote to President Lyndon Johnson explaining that the South Vietnamese were losing the war, facing the United States with a decision between limiting U.S. liabilities by finding a way out at minimal long-term costs or, alternatively, accepting an open-ended commitment of U.S. forces:

 The official history of the United States Army noted that "tactics have often seemed to exist apart from larger issues, strategies, and objectives.
 Yet in Vietnam the Army experienced tactical success and strategic failure ... success rests not only on military progress but on correctly analysing the nature of the particular conflict, understanding the enemy's strategy, and assessing the strengths and weaknesses of allies.
 A new humility and a new sophistication may form the best parts of a complex heritage left to the Army by the long, bitter war in Vietnam."